kartavya99/Javaquiz/README.md

-4) function checkAnswer created now check the answer submitted by user with correct answer next button initiated by removing hide classlist and also added ++ in quizTracker to pop up next question.
+4) function checkAnswer created now check the answer submitted by user with correct answer next button initiated by removing hide class list and also added ++ in quizTracker to pop up next question.

 ## Date 17/03/2022